Drake Bell

 Jared Drake Bell (born June 27, 1986) is an American actor and musician.
-Born in Newport Beach, California, he began his career as an actor in the early 1990s at the age of five with his first televised appearance on Home Improvement, and also appeared in several commercials as a child.
-Bell is best known for his starring roles on Nickelodeon's The Amanda Show and Drake & Josh.
-He also starred in a trilogy of The Fairly OddParents movies on Nickelodeon.
-Bell was the voice of Peter Parker / Spider-Man in the animated series Ultimate Spider-Man on Disney XD.
+Born in Newport Beach, California, he began his career as a child actor in the 1990s, appearing on Home Improvement (1994) and in several commercials.
+He rose to prominence with Nickelodeon, playing starring roles in the sketch comedy series The Amanda Show (1999–2002), the sitcom Drake & Josh (2004–2007), and the Nickelodeon television film series The Fairly OddParents (2011–2014).
+He also voiced Peter Parker / Spider-Man on the Disney XD series Ultimate Spider-Man (2012–2017) and various Disney XD media.
+He has won ten Kids' Choice Awards, a Teen Choice Award, and a Young Artist Award, among other accolades.